-- all enables all host reservation types.
+- all enables both in-pool and out-of-pool host reservation types.
 This is the default value.
 This setting is the safest and the most flexible.
-It allows in-pool and out-of-pool reservations.
-As all checks are conducted, it is also the slowest. - out-of-pool allows only out of pool host reservations.
+As all checks are conducted, it is also the slowest.
+This does not check against global reservations. - out-of-pool allows only out of pool host reservations.
 With this setting in place, the server may assume that all host reservations are for addresses that do not belong to the dynamic pool.
 Therefore it can skip the reservation checks when dealing with in-pool addresses, thus improving performance.
 Do not use this mode if any of your reservations use in-pool address.
-Caution is advised when using this setting: Kea 1.1.0 does not sanity check the reservations against reservation-mode and misconfiguration may cause problems. - disabled host reservation support is disabled.
+Caution is advised when using this setting: Kea does not sanity check the reservations against reservation-mode and misconfiguration may cause problems. - global allows only global host reservations.
+With this setting in place, the server searches for reservations for a client only among the defined global reservations.
+If an address is specified, the server will skip the reservation checks done when dealing in other modes, thus improving performance.
+Caution is advised when using this setting: Kea does not sanity check the reservations when global and misconfiguration may cause problems. - disabled host reservation support is disabled.
 As there are no reservations, the server will skip all checks.
 Any reservations defined will be completely ignored.
 As the checks are skipped, the server may operate faster in this mode.